perkinsjr/regexits/README.md

-# Regexify
+# Regexit

-Regexify is a lightweight package to handle Regex of commonly needing to be checked.
+Regexit is a lightweight package to handle Regex of commonly needing to be checked.

 ## To install

-    npm install regexify
+    npm install regexit

 ## To Use

-    import regexify from 'regexify'
+    import regexit from 'regexit'

-    regexify(string, pattern)
+    regexit(string, pattern)

 ## Patterns that are current usable